I have 3 words for those who can’t cope with divorce. Here they are:

-I tell newly separated people who are really in the thick of feeling crappy that they should take some time every single day to enjoy something.
-It might be an activity with the kids, trying a new restaurant, walking in a garden, performing a kind or charitable act.
+I tell newly separated people who are really in the thick of feeling crappy and who can’t cope with divorce that they should take some time every single day to enjoy something.
+It might be an activity with the kids, trying a new restaurant, walking in a garden, or performing a kind or charitable act.
 Even if you do one thing that makes you realize the beauty of life, your day can’t be that bad.

-Like this post?
+Like this article?
 Check out my article, “Going Through a Divorce?
 One Word That Will Keep you Out of the Garbage Chute”